johnhoysa/2018-scrobbles/README.md

 Messing with json and figuring out what coding style I like best.

+Up Next if image not defined use place holder image or hide image element.

 ---

 This repository contains the CSS, Images, Fonts and Javascript for [https://www.project-name.com](https://www.project-name.com).